LeaseCrunch Blog

 What is the primary difference between GASB 87 and GASB 96?

-GASB 87 requires all leases more than 12 months in length to be recorded as liabilities and lease assets, whereas GASB 96 defines SBITAs and the accounting used for these types of lease agreements.
+GASB 87 requires all leases more than 12 months in length to be recorded as liabilities and lease assets, whereas GASB 96 defines SBITAs and the accounting used for these types of subscription agreements.
 GASB 87 and 96 are generally similar in scope and calculations.

 What are the key objectives of GASB 87 and GASB 96?